Cream Cheese Fruit Dip

 Instructions

-• Place the softened cream cheese in your mixer's bowl and beat on low speed until creamy and smooth.
+• Beat.
+Place the softened cream cheese in your mixer's bowl and beat on low speed until creamy and smooth.

-• Slowly add the yogurt and continue to beat until incorporated.
+• Mix in the rest of the ingredients.
+Slowly add the yogurt and continue to beat until incorporated.
+Add brown sugar and vanilla; beat until combined and smooth.

-• Taste for sweetness and adjust accordingly.
+• Adjust.
+Taste the dip for sweetness and adjust accordingly.

 Notes